Stevens Point Community Services

 What is EMDR?

 Eye Movement Desensitizing and Reprocessing is an extensively researched, effective form of treatment designed to help people recover from trauma.
 Gretchen has been trained in EMDR.
 If she thinks you or your child might benefit from EMDR, she will talk with you about how this intervention could be used in counseling and how it can help you.

 What is Play Therapy?

 Play therapy is used to help children share their experiences and express their feelings in the manner that is most natural for them--play.
 Play therapy can also help children heal and learn better ways to understand and interact with their world.
-Gretchen and Mary can share more information with you as you develop your child's Treatment Plan.
+Our therapists can share more information with you as you develop your child's Treatment Plan.